We want to give all ATU Sligo campus visitors and website users the best experience possible, irrespective of ability or disability.

 Our Assistive Technology Officer, Fiona Fox, can support students using a comprehensive range of modern Assistive Technology.
 This includes text scanning pens, equal smartpens, magnifying technologies, and more – all this alongside our dedicated Assistive Technology suite.

-Institute of Technology Sligo is committed to making the information on this website accessible to all, regardless of ability.
+ATU Sligo is committed to making the information on this website accessible to all, regardless of ability.

 Many people use assistive technologies to allow them, for example, to view websites in easier-to-read colours, with larger fonts or as spoken text, or to navigate around a site using the keyboard only.